 Every practitioner measures in different ways, but most collect data after every session.
 It’s important to understand that the science behind neurofeedback incorporates regular data collection.

 At our office, we monitor progress in three ways.
 First, QEEGs at regular intervals allow us to objectively look at brain functioning.
 Second, data collection occurs at every Neurofeedback session.
 Third, we regularly customize protocols through checklist progress monitoring.

-Neurofeedback impacts brain waves because one is reinforced for changing their own brainwaves.
+Neurofeedback impacts brain waves because one is reinforced for changing their own brainwaves and maintaining a healthy focused and calm rhythm.
 Typically a person pushes down a brainwave of which they have too much and increases one of which they don’t have enough.
-This results in reducing a person’s symptoms.
+This results in reducing a person’s symptoms and an improvement in attention, memory, and mood.
 Each person’s protocol is different based on what their issues are and their brain wave patterning.